AnimoSK/microarchitectural-attack/README.md

 - nm libencrypt.so | grep Te[0-4]

-[To get the t-table addresses and replace the value in probe array in client.c accordingly]
+[*To get the t-table addresses and replace the values in probe array in client.c accordingly*]

 - gcc server.c -L/mnt/c/Users/Satyaki/Desktop/SummerProject/ -lencrypt -o server